foundry-rs/book/src/migrating-to-v1/breaking-changes.md

 When it comes to breaking changes, there has been a slight rework for the assertion (`expect*`) cheatcodes that removes previously allowed unintended or confusing behavior.

-The biggest change to expect, is that these cheatcodes will now work only for the next call, not at the "test" level anymore.
-The philosophy behind this is that by making these cheatcodes more strict through this requirement, tests will be more accurate as the cheatcodes will now succeed under more strict conditions.
+The biggest change is that these cheatcodes will now work only for the next call, not at the "test" level anymore.
+The philosophy behind this is that by making these cheatcodes more strict through this requirement, tests will be more accurate as the cheatcodes will now only succeed under more strict conditions.

 #### `expectEmit`

 `expectEmit` previously allowed you to assert that a log was emitted during the execution of the test.
 With V1, the following changes have been made:

 - it now only works for the _next call_.
 This means if you used to declare all your expected emits at the top of the test, you may now have to move them to just before the next call you perform.
-Cheatcode calls do not count.
+Cheatcode calls are ignored.
 As long as the events are emitted during the next call's context, they will be matched.
 - The events have to be _ordered_.
 That means, if you're trying to match events [A, B, C], you must declare them in this order.
     - Skipping events is possible.
 Therefore, if a function emits events [A, B, C, D, E] and you want to match [B, D, E], you just need to declare them in that order.